fredrik-jansson-se/fredrik-jansson-se.github.io/fluent-bit-input-rust.md

 C bindings are generated using `bindgen`, please see [build.rs](https://github.com/fredrik-jansson-se/fluent-bit-input-rust/blob/master/build.rs).

 All Rust code is compiled into a static library, the shared library is linked from the C and Rust code in the Makefile.

+The Rust callback functions has to be declared as `unsafe extern "C"` and also decorated with `#[no_mangle]` to prevent mangling of the function name.

 The `cb_init` function is called once by Fluent Bit.
 It allocates a "context", `FLBContext` that Fluent Bit provides in all callbacks after `cb_init`.
 The FLBContext is allocated on the heap and the leaked (`into_raw`) and handed over to Fluent Bit.
 Last, it calls `flb_input_set_collector_time` to indicate the callback interval for cb_collect.